Wellness

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 Is your dog scratching incessantly?
 Or do you think your dog isn’t tolerating his food well because he’s having ongoing digestive issues?
 If so, you may be wondering how to find out what your dog is allergic to.
 Allergy testing is the most efficient method, and now there’s an easy way to test your dog for a wide variety of food and environmental allergies from the convenience of your home.
-We review some of the best at-home dog allergy test kits that could help you uncover what’s pestering your pup.
+I review some of the best at-home dog allergy test kits that could help you uncover what’s pestering your pup.

 What Types Of Allergies Are Tested?